-After spending about three weeks in Puerto Maldonado enjoying the city, jungle, family, and friends it was time for Shirley and I to fly to Cusco to seek out Alpaca sources and communities to work with.
+After spending about three weeks in Puerto Maldonado enjoying the city, jungle, family, and friends, it was time for Shirley and me to fly to Cusco to seek out Alpaca sources and communities to work with.
 I had booked an Airbnb in Cusco near Tupac Square for a week as our base.
 Shirley had contacted her friend Sumaq who would meet us and show us the inside scoop on the Alpaca Industry.
-She let us know that most of the dry goods where made in Chincheros and Pisaq communities and shipped to Cusco to sell at high markup to tourist.
-She was extremely knowledgeable and I learned a lot about the history and processes involved as well as the Quechua culture and traditions.
+She let us know that most of the dry goods were made in Chincheros and Pisaq communities and shipped to Cusco to sell at high markup to tourists.
+She was extremely knowledgeable, and I learned a lot about the history and processes involved and the Quechua culture and traditions.

-Our goal is to establish “Alpaca Trueke Natural Outdoor Clothing” as a joint effort with the native Quechua communities in the Andes Mountains to provide high quality Peruvian alpaca clothing at a reasonable price and help support the communities by creating relationship and profit sharing.
+Our goal is to establish “Alpaca Trueke Natural Outdoor Clothing” as a joint effort with the native Quechua communities in the Andes Mountains to provide high-quality Peruvian alpaca clothing at a reasonable price and help support the communities by creating a relationship and profit-sharing.
 We will also be offering customized adventures and travel packages to Peru in the future.

-The next day we went and visited the Puma stones in Cusco which includes a twelve angled stone made from diorite with incredible precision.
-After enjoying a few more days in Cusco, walking around the city and eating some amazing food.
-We decided to travel to Pisaq and the local communities around that area involved in making handmade alpaca dry goods.
-Shirley organized the transportation to Pisaq in a small mini van filled to maximum capacity but only cost us around $10 and it was a three hour drive through some beautiful scenery including Saqsaywaman and other ancient Inca ruins.
-Once we arrived in Pisaq we hiked up into the town through ancient narrow street lined with shops and a wide variety of handmade goods.
-The first man we met owned and operated and Alpaca store and also a restaurant but his prices seemed high as he purchased from communities.
-We met amazing women with a mountains of knowledge and experience both in Alpaca and life.
-Not knowing the language and some of the women only speaking Quechua made it a little difficult for me but thankfully Shirley was able to understand.
+The next day, we visited the Puma stones in Cusco, which includes a twelve angled stone made from diorite with incredible precision.
+After enjoying a few more days in Cusco, walking around the city and eating some fantastic food.
+We decided to travel to Pisaq and the local communities around that area to make handmade alpaca dry goods.
+Shirley organized the transportation to Pisaq is a small minivan filled to maximum capacity but only cost us around $10.
+It was a three-hour drive through some beautiful scenery, including Saqsaywaman and other ancient Inca ruins.
+Once we arrived in Pisaq, we hiked up into the town through an old narrow street lined with shops and a wide variety of handmade goods.
+The first man we met owned and operated an Alpaca store and also a restaurant, but his prices seemed high as he purchased from communities.
+We met amazing women with a mountain of knowledge and experience both in Alpaca and life.
+Not knowing the language and some of the women-only speaking Quechua made it a little difficult for me, but thankfully, Shirley understood.
 We purchased a variety of goods and gathered as much information as possible.
-While in Pisaq we also checked out the local market which was filled with an amazing variety of flowers, fruits and vegetables all grown locally.
+While in Pisaq, we also checked out the local market, which was filled with an amazing array of flowers, fruits, and vegetables all grown locally.
 We decided that we would visit Chincheros, Ollantaytambo, and the Sacred Valley the following day.
-We headed back to the main street in Pisaq to catch a ride back to Cusco which luckily we only had to wait 10 minutes.
-We packed back in the mini van and I enjoyed the ride back to Cusco while Shirley slept.
-That evening was cold in Cusco, so we bundled up and enjoyed walking around the main square which was having a play “Lord of Coyllority” on the Basilica steps in Quechua about a peoples Pilgrimage up a mountain carrying blocks of ice on there backs.
-After that we decided to go and have pizza at our favorite place Carpe’ Diem which was delicious.
-After that we walked back to our apartment and called it a night, the next day we would try to leave early for Chincheros and the Sacred Valley.
+We headed back to the main street in Pisaq to catch a ride back to Cusco, which luckily we only had to wait 10 minutes.
+We packed back in the minivan, and I enjoyed the ride back to Cusco while Shirley slept.
+That evening was cold in Cusco, so we bundled up and enjoyed walking around the main square, which was having a play “Lord of Coyllority” on the Basilica steps in Quechua about a people’s Pilgrimage up a mountain carrying blocks of ice on their backs.
+After that, we decided to have pizza at our favorite place Carpe’ Diem, which was delicious.
+After that, we walked back to our apartment and called it a night, the next day, we would try to leave early for Chincheros and the Sacred Valley.